-Network
+4. Network

-Network overview
+4.1 Network overview

-- The Network overview is used to list the main controller MCX15/20B2 and all the devices configured in the Network Configuration and connected to the main controller through Fieldbus (CANbus). - For each configured MCX the following information is displayed: - · Node ID, which is the CANbus address of the device - Device Name (e.g. Residential), which is the name of the device.
-This is defined in Network Configuration - Application, this is the name of the application software running in the device (e.g. RESIDENTIAL). - The application is defined in Network Configuration. - Communication status.
+The Network overview is used to list the main controller MCX15/20B2 and all the devices configured in the Network Configuration and connected to the main controller through fieldbus (CANbus).
+For each configured MCX the following information is displayed:

+- · Node ID, which is the CANbus address of the device - Device Name (e.g. Residential), which is the name of the device.
+This is defined in Network Configuration - Application, this is the name of the application software running in the device (e.g. RESIDENTIAL).
+The application is defined in Network Configuration. - Communication status.
 If the device is configured but not connected, a question mark is shown on the right side of the device line.
-If the device is active, a right arrow is displayed - If you click over the right arrow of the line with the device you are interested in, you will enter the device-specific pages.
+If the device is active, a right arrow is displayed

+If you click over the right arrow of the line with the device you are interested in, you will enter the device specific pages (see 5.
+Device Pages).

-System overview
+4.2 System overview